sovrin-foundation/protocol/protocol.md

 These terms are abstract, so an example may be helpful.
 The California State Driver License Division is an Issuer.
 They have a number of fields on their standard driver license.
 They create a Schema (if an existing one is not adequate) with those fields they use on their driver license today.
 They call this Schema "Bear Driver License" and give it version "0.1.0".
 They generate the keys and publish it in a Claim Definition they call "California Driver License" and give it version "1".

 #### Revocation Registry
-Holders of Claims need the ability to prove the claim they have is valid without
+Holders of Claims need the ability to prove the claim they have is valid without disclosing

 In order to support anonymous revocation ()